-The FA Cup is the oldest association football competition in the world and it has been the stage for some magnificent goals since it first began in the 1871-1872 English football season, almost 150 years ago.
+The FA Cup is the oldest association football competition in the world and it has been the stage for some magnificent goals and highlights since it first began in the 1871-1872 English football season, almost 150 years ago.
 Here is a rundown of what I believe to be the ‘Top 10 FA Cup Goals of All Time’ and the cause of some magical moments in football history.

 1. Ricky Villa for Tottenham Hotspur (vs Manchester City): FA Cup Final Replay of 1981

 There is surely no better way to start this list than the mercurial dribble and finish that was voted ‘Wembley Goal of the Century’ in 2001.
 The iconic image of the bearded, long-haired Argentinian weaving his way at sharp angles between the City defenders is etched into the minds of all football fans young and old.
 In the 76th minute of the match, and with the score poised at 2 – 2, Villa received a pass into his feet 30 yards from the opposition’s nets and crept towards the edge of the area.
 Faced by two City defenders, he initially faked a shot and found himself dribbling into a blind alley towards the dead-ball line left of the goalposts.
 Then suddenly with a beautiful piece of balance, he shifted the ball quickly inside to his right foot, bamboozling two City defenders in the process, before faking another shot and then rifling the ball low past the Man City goalkeeper.
 It was like poetry in motion as the Wembley crowd held their collective breath in the tantalising seconds before he scored what turned out to be the winning goal as Spurs won the Cup for a sixth time.

 2. Ronnie Radford for Hereford United (vs Newcastle United): FA Cup Third Round Replay of 1972